 In 2007, while serving with the Air Force National Guard, as an active duty medical administrator, I continued training in bodywork at the Healing Arts Center in Menomonie, WI and completed an AMMA® course, a Korean bodywork.
 This course included Reiki I, and Tai Chi Kung, a form of moving meditation which I received a black sash and became certified to teach.

 I retired from military service in 2009 and dedicated myself to full-time study of acupuncture and Oriental Medicine at Northwestern Health Sciences University in Bloomington, MN.
 During my studies I achieved Reiki level II and participated in Spring Forest Qigong courses attaining level II.
 In 2012 I graduated summa cum lauda with a Master's degree in acupuncture and Oriental Medicine.

 After graduation I worked with Steffen Chiropractic Clinic in Shoreview, MN, as an acupuncturist and specialized in Tui Na, Chinese massage.
 I continued studies in alternative health.
 Some courses were Orthopedic acupuncture, CST (Cranial Sacral Therapy), Zero Balancing, Yang Style 24 Short form, and Tai Chi Chih, a moving meditation.
 In 2017 I was accredited to teach Tai Chi Chih.

 Through my life studies I found my passion through healing and meditative movements.
-Today I specialize in teaching and sharing T’ai Chi Chih®, a moving meditation of 19 movements and one pose, and "adaptive Tai Chi", a "follow along", series of movements where each individual is encouraged to follow, breathe and flow.
+Today I specialize in teaching Therapeutic Qigong, which combines exercises, stretching, breathing and self-massage; T’ai Chi Chih®, a moving meditation of 19 movements and one pose; and "Adaptive Tai Chi", a "follow along" set of movements where each individual is encouraged to follow, breathe and flow.